Great! You are here to optimize your Hotjar settings in order to make Hotjar GDPR-compliant.

 Now you are not collecting any personal information.
 Thus, according to the GDPR law, it is permitted to collect data without consent.
-I would like to mention that hiding this content also means you have fewer data available from the recordings, heatmaps etc. This makes it harder to make data-driven decisions.
-This is a short term fix to quickly analyse some data, but you would rather like to have all the data so I highly recommend using two Hotjar versions.
-One version behind the cookie that will gather more data if visitors accept it and the second version collects general data in case there isn’t enough collected by the Hotjar version with the cookie in front of it.
+I would like to mention that hiding this content also means you have fewer data available from the recordings, heatmaps, etc. This makes it harder to make data-driven decisions.
+This is a short-term fix to quickly analyze some data, but you would rather like to have all the data, so I highly recommend using two Hotjar versions.
+One version behind the cookie that will gather more data if visitors accept it, and the second version collects general data in case there isn’t enough collected by the Hotjar version with the cookie in front of it.

-If you’re using Google Tag Manager it’s easy to set up multiple Hotjar tags in combination with a cookie message that works via Google Tag Manager.
+If you’re using Google Tag Manager, it’s easy to set up multiple Hotjar tags in combination with a cookie message that works via Google Tag Manager.
 Another quick side note, don’t forget to filter your own IP!
-Otherwise, your data is not reliable, I mean … why should you analyse your own recordings right?
+Otherwise, your data is not reliable, I mean … why should you analyze your own recordings right?

 When you filter an IP, Hotjar makes sure that, for example, no screenshots are taken when you or someone on the same IP address visits the website.
 This makes your data purer, as it is called.
 As an owner or employee, you use the website differently than the average user.
 By filtering in this way, the data will reflect reality as closely as possible.